-You should plan on continuing training as a CI methods teachers / TPRS teacher so that you are up-to-date on new techniques and have a change to re-align your teaching with other CI teachers and presenters.
+You should plan on continuing training as a CI methods teachers / TPRS teacher so that you are up to date on new techniques and have a chance to realign your teaching with other CI teachers and presenters.
 We hire and work with the best.
 Our teachers are always learning and sharing ideas.

 HOW TO APPLY

-- Register for the Fluency Fast Teacher Training, July 16, 17 and 18.
+- Register for the Fluency Fast Teacher Training, July 7-14.
 Registration for one class: $299.
-Registration for two classes: $598, discounted to $500.
-Registration for iFLT registrants: $199 Registration for two classes for iFLT registrants: $400.00.
-Registration for Fluency Fast Teacher Training (must be registered for iFLT seperately, also), including two language classes: $400.00 (i.e. there is no additional charge over iFLT registration and registration to 2 language classes)
+Registration for two classes: $598, discounted to $400.
+Registration for iFLT registrants: $249 Registration for two classes for iFLT registrants: $400.00.
+Registration for Fluency Fast Teacher Training (must be registered for iFLT separately, also), including two language classes: $350.00 (To register and pay after acceptance: https://fluencyfast.com/store/)

 The language you teach